God in Three Persons—Blessed Trinity

-Christology may seem vexing or abstruse.
-But it is not difficult to grasp the Chalcedonian summarization of the faith.
-The Kurios Iesous Christos is one person (hypostasis) who possesses two natures (physes)—wholly God and man.
-The person of the Son, who is of one substance (homoousios) with the Father, became incarnate.
+Christology may seem vexing or abstruse, but it is not difficult to grasp the Chalcedonian summarization of the faith.
+The Κύριος Ἰησοῦς Χριστὸς (“Lord Jesus Christ”) is one person (hypostasis) who possesses two natures—wholly God and wholly man (hypostatic union).
+The person of the Son, who is homoousios [homo: same + ousios: substance] with the Father, became incarnate.
 Christ’s divinity and humanity were indissolubly joined.
-During His earthly ministry, the monogenes Theos had exercised the fullness of His divine attributes, to include His omniscience and omnipresence.
-Liberals will disagree.
-Many of them will allege that Christ divested Himself [ekenosen] of certain attributes during His earthly pilgrimage.
-This is why Christians should reject all kenotic and sub-kenotic types of Christology that is prevalent today among seminary professors.
-Praise God from whom all blessings flow that in Phil.
-2:6, Christ is described as being in the intrinsic form of YHWH, the uninvented doxa of God that was manifested and veiled in the person of the Son.
-Hallelujah!
+During His earthly ministry, the μονογενὴς θεὸς (“begotten God”) had exercised the fullness of His divine attributes, to include His omniscience and omnipresence.
+Heretics and liberals will disagree.
+Many of them who hold to kenotic or sub-kenotic views, which allege that Christ either divested Himself (ἐκένωσεν) of His deity or only had restricted access to the divine attributes during His earthly pilgrimage—which is clearly unbiblical—because the fullness of the θεότητος (“Godhead”) dwells in the exalted Christ (Col. 2:9).
+All doctrines that reject the person of the Son, the dual nature and full deity of Christ, or the unity and plurality of the Godhead, must be condemned as heresy.

 Chalcedonian Christology—Christ does not know the day or hour/Christ knows all things

 If you have not studied the orthodox Chalcedonian doctrine of the hypostatic union, you will not be able to understand or rightly teach, in my opinion, how Christ can “know all things” (John 16:29-30) but not know the “day or the hour” (Matt 24:36).
 If you are relying on commentaries from popular preachers, you may be disappointed.
 They may not understand historic Christology either.
 Don’t be lazy!
 Study church history.
-Then you will learn how to properly explain how the monogenes Theos is consubstantial with the Father according to the Godhead and consubstantial with us according to humanity.
+Then you will learn how to properly explain how the μονογενὴς θεὸς (“begotten God”) is "consubstantial with the Father according to the Godhead and consubstantial with us according to humanity."
 Affirming the person of Christ, who is both God and man simultaneously, is not a trivial matter.
 It is an essential of the Christian faith.
 May the Lord open our eyes to behold the truth about the doctrine of the person of Christ.
 Amen.